-^{}Status Definitions:
+\Status Definitions:

-FE = Federally listed endangered; FT = Federally Threatened
+FE = Federally listed endangered; FT = Federally listed threatened

-Based on a site visit and habitat evaluations, the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, and Puerto Rican harlequin butterfly are considered unlikely to occur within the project area due to lack of suitable habitat.
-Due to the generalist nature of the Puerto Rican boa and forested habitat surrounding the project areas, the Puerto Rican boa may occur within the project area.
-The Caribbean Determination Key (DKey) was completed for the project, which generated a may affect determination for the Puerto Rican boa and a may affect, not likely to adversely affect the Puerto Rican broad-winged hawk and Puerto Rican sharp-shinned hawk (Appendix D).
+Due to the generalist nature of the Puerto Rican boa and forested habitat adjacent to the project area, the Puerto Rican boa may occur within the project area.
+Based on a site visit and habitat evaluations, all of the other federally listed species are considered unlikely to occur within the project area due to lack of suitable habitat.
+The Caribbean Determination Key (DKey) was completed for the project, which generated a may affect determination for the Puerto Rican boa and a may affect, but is not likely to adversely affect determination for the Puerto Rican broad-winged hawk (Appendix D).

-The project area is adjacent to forested areas; therefore, the applicant will employ conservation measures for all five species, as outlined in Appendix E, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
-As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, Puerto Rican boa, and the Puerto Rican harlequin butterfly
+The project area is adjacent to forested areas; therefore, the applicant will employ conservation measures for the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican boa, and Puerto Rican harlequin butterfly, as outlined in Appendix E, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
+Furthermore, surveys for all three plant species will be conducted by a qualified biologist or other personnel with the knowledge and ability to identify the species, prior to any vegetation or earth removal activities.
+If any Cordia bellonis, Schoepfia arenaria, or Tectaria estermarana individuals are found, the applicant will stop clearing activities and notify PRDNER.
+Consequently, it is anticipated that the project will have no effect on Cordia bellonis, Schoepfia arenaria, and Tectaria estermarana, and may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican boa, and Puerto Rican harlequin butterfly.